FITIMDOTORG/livecode/README.md

 Feel free to fork the repository and contribute.
 Pull requests are welcome!

 License
-This project is licensed under the MIT License.
+You can use, modify it free.

 Support
-For issues or suggestions, please open a GitHub issue or contact the developer.
+For issues or suggestions, please open a GitHub issue or contact me.

 Enjoy coding with FitimORG LiveCode! 🚀